 The BBFC commented:

-classify content which makes sexual or sadistic violence look appealing or acceptable [...] or invites viewer complicity in sexual violence or other harmful violent activities.
-We are also unlikely to classify content which is so demeaning or degrading
+refuse to classify content which makes sexual or sadistic violence look appealing or acceptable [...] or invites viewer complicity in sexual violence or other harmful violent activities.
+We are also unlikely to classify content which is so

-to classify a work, in line with the objective of preventing non-trivial harm risks to potential viewers and, through their behaviour, to society.
-We may do so, for example, where a central concept of the work is unacceptable, such as a sustained focus
+may refuse to classify a work, in line with the objective of preventing non-trivial harm risks to potential viewers and, through their behaviour, to society.
+We may do so, for example, where a central concept of the work is unacceptable, such as

-perhaps more implied than shown (the wife and daughter get to keep their underwear on for the most part whilst being sexually assaulted).
-But then, many might argue that's a good thing and in any case, does not detract from the extremely uncomfortable
+scenes are perhaps more implied than shown (the wife and daughter get to keep their underwear on for the most part whilst being sexually assaulted).
+But then, many might argue that's a good thing and in any case, does not detract from the

 The film as described in the language of 'outrage' by the BBFC doesn't quite tally with even mainstream film reviews.
 Well known US film critic Roger Ebert was quoted in an